Agoric/agoric-sdk/packages/zoe/docs/zoe-zcf.md

 # Zoe and ZCF

-Zoe, the package, is split into two parts: the Zoe Service (what users interact with) and the Zoe Contract Facet (akaZCF, an API exposed to contract code that interacts with the Zoe Service).
+Zoe, the package, is split into two parts: the Zoe Service (what users interact with) and the Zoe Contract Facet (aka ZCF, an API exposed to contract code that interacts with the Zoe Service).
 The Zoe service is in a single, continuously-running vat on its own.
 Each time a contract is instantiated with `E(zoe).startInstance()`, a new vat is created